Roy's Motel & Café, Amboy, California

 at the west end of Tucumcari, not survived

-The Diner, famous as Wild Hogs was filmed in Madrid
+the Diner, famous as Wild Hogs was recorded in Madrid, but in the movie it was a restaurant

-what a ceiling, toilet of the Sister Bar in Albuquerque
+what a ceiling, toilet of the Sister Bar in Albuquerque, not a nice ceiling when you are drunk

 The Bar of the Sister Bar